GreenRiver355FullStackWebDevelopment/355-props-RMarx1456/README.md

 - import Restaurant to RestaurantsContainer
 - import data from data/data.js to RestaurantsContainer
-- add a pair of {} in the div being returned by RestaurantsContainer
+- se curly braces {} to embed JavaScript in JSX in the div being returned by RestaurantsContainer
 - within those {} call .map() on the data array.
 Pass .map a callback that returns the Restaurant component

 <details>